Rule Change: Open

-Under the AEMC’s Competition in metering rules which started in December 2017, all new and replacement meters for small customers (households and businesses) must be an advanced ‘type 4’ meter unless:
+Under the AEMC’s Competition in metering rules, which started in December 2017, all new and replacement meters for small customers (households and small businesses) must be an advanced ‘type 4’ meter unless:

 - there is no telecommunications network in the area to support a type 4 meter, or

 - a metering coordinator accepts the customer’s request to not have a type 4 meter at the time of installing a new meter.

 In these circumstances, an advanced meter with the communications deactivated (known as a ‘type 4A’ meter) is installed.
 This means that the meter is no longer able to be read remotely or provide ‘smart’ functions like demand response.

 Currently, if a customer moves into a house or business premises with an advanced meter, and wants the communications deactivated, there is no provision under the national electricity rules (NER) for the metering coordinator to undertake this task (metering coordinators are engaged by retailers to install and maintain meters and the meter’s relevant data for their customers).

 On 20 December 2018 the AEMC made a more preferable draft rule that allows a metering coordinator to deactivate the communications on an installed type 4 meter.
 This effectively provides the customer with a type 4A meter (and not any other type of meter).

 Metering coordinators can use their discretion to accept a small customer’s refusal of a type 4 meter, but only if the metering coordinator or retailer has first given the customer the information they need to make an informed decision.